stonehippo/adafruit-io-dht-sensor-nodemcu/README.md

 - `app.lua`: The main application
 - `net.lua`: Wifi setep
 - `net_secrets.lua`: Wifi credentials.
 You need to create this file; see `net_secrets.template` for the format
-- `mqtt.lua`: MQTTT broker connection and events
+- `mqtt.lua`: MQTT broker connection and events
 - `mqtt_secrets.lua`: MQTT crendentials and the topic to subscribe to.
 Use `mqtt_secrets.template` as the basis.

 See https://nodemcu.readthedocs.io/en/latest/upload/ for help with uploading code.